vindarel/common-lisp-course-in-videos/README.md

 > What we see: the use of DEFGENERIC and DEFMETHOD, either separately, either together.
 DEFGENERIC has a couple advantages in regards to documentation and keeping your code in sync with your image.

+7.8b Quizz: reading code from real-world projects.
+Can you read these?

+You know enough CLOS to read the sources of a web server (Hunchentoot) and a game (Kandria).
+Bravo!

 ## section 8: macros